Learn about Healthy Air Actions that you can take today.

-The Monitoring and Assessment Branch is a collection of scientists, technicians and specialists who measure pollutants in the District's air on a regular basis.
-They are responsible for the following: Ambient Air Quality Monitoring.
+The Monitoring and Assessment Branch is a collection of scientists, technicians and specialists who work to minimize pollutants in the District's air.
+Responsibilities include:

-Information from throughout DOEE’s Air Quality Division is synthesized during the air quality planning process to identify and implement strategies for air quality improvement.
+Information is synthesized during the air quality planning process to identify and implement strategies for air quality improvement.

-We track air quality trends over time and report them to EPA.
-We also provide real time air quality conditions (air quality forecasts, advisories, and Air Quality Index) to the public on a regular basis.
+Air quality trends are tracked over time, and real-time air quality conditions (air quality forecasts and advisories) are provided to the public on a regular basis.

 Staff conduct performance audits and program monitoring to measure how effectively the Vehicle Emissions Inspection and Maintenance Program controls pollution.